franciscoxavier04/pm-BIM/docs/system-admin-guide/integrations/nextcloud/README.md

 >
 > The integration between OpenProject and Nextcloud is part of the open source and free of charge **Community edition**, including all file management functionalities.
 >
 > However, please note that setting up the Single Sign-on via OpenID Connect Identity Provider is an Enterprise Add-on and can only be used with [Enterprise cloud](https://www.openproject.org/docs/enterprise-guide/enterprise-cloud-guide) or [Enterprise on-premises](https://www.openproject.org/docs/enterprise-guide/enterprise-on-premises-guide).
-It is available for all installations under the [Enterprise Corporate plan](https://www.openproject.org/pricing/).
+This Add-On is available for all installations under the [Enterprise Corporate plan](https://www.openproject.org/pricing/).

 | Topic                                                               | Description                                                          |
 |---------------------------------------------------------------------|:---------------------------------------------------------------------|